zainaftab2225/zainaftab2225.github.io/_sociology/culture.md

     - **Sapir-Whorf Hypothesis**: Edward Sapir and Benjamin Whorf’s hypothesis that language creates ways of thinking and perceiving.
 Language isn't just for expressing our thoughts, they claimed, but they also *shaped* our thoughts.
 In Urdu, you may call a club sandwich or a Subway sandwich as just a sandwich but for English speakers, subs and sandwiches are different.
 Jam and jelly is same for people who speak Urdu but quite different for native English speakers.

 3. **Beliefs**
+  - **Beliefs**: something that is supposed to be true.
+  - It is your perception but it isn't necessarily objective fact.
+  - For example, Americans have a belief that democracy is the best political system because it gives a voice to every American.
+The Chinese political system may not give a voice to every Chinese, but it also results in a lot less poverty.
+  - Religious beliefs are also included in this element of symbolic culture e.g. life after death in Islam is a religious belief.
+There is no way to prove that scientifically but Muslims still believe in it.

 4. **Values**
  - **Values**: the standards by which people define what is desirable or undesirable, good or bad, beautiful or ugly.